Asthma Australia has been monitoring the COVID-19 situation since it began in 2020.

 Boosters help to maintain your protection against COVID-19.

-• Are 16 years and older, and
+• Are 65 years and over OR

-An additional booster is now also recommended for people aged 16 and over that are at increased risk of severe illness.
-This includes people with severe asthma.
 People at higher risk of severe illness should have their next booster as soon as possible.

 Breathe Better Under Your Facemask